-The Company has chosen IAS 39 as interpretation for impairment of financial receivables.
+The Company has chosen IAS 39 as interpretation for impairment write-down of financial receivables.
+Receivables are measured at amortised cost.

 An impairment loss is recognised if there is objective evidence that a receivable or a group of receivables is impaired.
 If there is objective evidence that an individual receivable has been impaired, an impairment loss is recognised on an individual basis.